 2) Who can participate in the NAZBA IBC?

 Arizona currently has three Blues Foundation affiliates, capable of hosting a sanctioned IBC event: Tucson, Phoenix, and NAZBA.
-Based on a recent change in the Blues Foundation Rules, acts within a 250 mile radius MUST compete in their own region FIRST, before they would be permitted to compete in another area IBC.
-Example: A Phoenix based band must compete in the Phoenix Blues Society IBC BEFORE they would be eligible to compete in NAZBA’s because PBS’s IBC precedes the NAZBA event.
+Based on a recent change in the Blues Foundation Rules, as a general rule, acts within a 250 mile radius should compete in their own region FIRST, before they would be permitted to compete in another area IBC.
+Exceptions have been made and may be considered on a case by case basis.

 3) Can I perform in BOTH solo/duo and band competitions?

 NAZBA follows the current Blues Foundation Rule that a performer cannot compete in both the solo/duo and band competition.
 Therefore a performer must limit his/her choice to either the solo/duo or band competition.

 4) Can I perform in multiple acts during the competition?

 NAZBA does not allow the same performer to compete in multiple bands for the competition.
 For example, the same drummer cannot be playing in multiple acts for the competition.

 5) Why are there a minimum number of acts required at the NAZBA IBC?